 In some cases, the parasite's presence around the brain can cause eosinophilic meningitis.
 Basically, an uptick in the number of a certain kind of white blood cell—your body's totally understandable reaction to a freakin' worm rummaging around in your skull—causes severe inflammation of the membrane that covers the brain and spinal cord.
-The symptoms include headache, stiff neck, tingling or painful feelings in the skin, low-grade fever, nausea, and vomiting, and these are signs to seek medical treatment.
-There's no cure for the parasite, but doctors can manage your symptoms until your body's gotten rid of the bugs for good.
-But this waiting period can be unpleasant for some.
+The symptoms include headache, stiff neck, tingling or painful feelings in the skin, low-grade fever, nausea, and vomiting, and these are signs that you should seek medical treatment immediately.
+There's no cure for the parasite itself, but doctors can manage your symptoms until your body's gotten rid of the bugs for good.
+Unfortunately, this waiting period can sometimes be quite unpleasant.